major33-cyops/cybersecurity-investigations-portfolio/README2.md

 📸 Evidence:
 ![AbuseIPDB Result](images/abuseipdb.png)
+This screenshot shows the IP flagged with a 100% abuse confidence score, confirming malicious activity.

 ### Analysis
 The IP shows strong indicators of malicious activity based on a high number of abuse reports and infrastructure commonly associated with automated attacks such as scanning and brute force attempts.